code16/sharp/docs/multiforms.md

 Now we want to "merge" out Car entity in the Entity List, and allow the user to create or edit either a combustion or an electric car.

-To achieve this final step, you'll have to fiest update the config to add a label and an optional icon to each type:
+To achieve this final step, you'll have to first update the global configuration to add a label and an optional icon to each type:

     // config/sharp.php